Download This Sample

 Sign Me Up

-The Wampanoag Indians were original natives from the territory of Massachusetts and Rhode Island.
+The Wampanoag Native Americans were the original inhabitants of the territory of Massachusetts and Rhode Island.
 They befriended the Pilgrims who established the settlement of Plymouth in New England.
 The first three-day thanksgiving feast was celebrated with them.

-Below are some interesting facts and further information on the Wampanoag Indian or alternatively you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Wampanoag Native Americans or alternatively, you can download our 20-page Wampanoag Native Americans worksheet pack to utilise within the classroom or home environment.

 - Wampanoag is pronounced as Wawm-pah-naw-ahg, which means Easterners or People of the Dawn.
 They were semi-sedentary people with fixed sites and seasonal movements.
 They spoke Wopanaak, that belongs to the Algonquian language.